25 Shocking Workplace Safety Statistics: Are You at Risk?

 Behind every statistic lies a story.
 Workplace safety facts are not just numbers on a page; they represent lives, livelihoods, and the well-being of individuals.
-Some of these numbers tell a shocking tale of apathy towards the hard workers in industries like construction, mining, demolition and manufacturing.
+Some of these numbers tell a shocking tale of apathy toward the hard workers in industries like construction, mining, demolition, and manufacturing.

 Some Interesting Workplace Safety Facts